Searching for details:

 Between Nov.
-5 and 14, 1998, both Sea Launch vessels spent at sea, testing various systems.
+5 and 14, 1998, both Sea Launch vessels were at sea, testing various systems.
 On Dec.
-3, 1998, the Block DM-SL and the Zenit-2S rocket were mated together for the first time to form Zenit-3SL of the Sea Launch complex.
+3, 1998, the Block DM-SL and the Zenit-2S rocket were mated together for the first time to form the Zenit-3SL of the Sea Launch complex.

-In August 1998, Sea Launch made a decision to precede the first mission with commercial payload -- the Galaxy-XI satellite -- by a test launch carrying a dummy payload.
+In August 1998, Sea Launch decided to precede the first mission with a commercial payload -- the Galaxy-11 satellite -- by a test launch carrying a dummy payload.
 On Dec.
 28, 1998, the first payload fairing built by Boeing was shipped from the home port to the command and assembly ship.
 On Dec.
 31, 1998, the payload section and the rocket were mated for the first mission.

 On Jan.
 23, 1999, the first Zenit-3SL rocket was for the first time erected on the launch platform during so-called dry tests in the port of Long Beach.
 In March 1999, the Zenit-3SL rocket flew its first test mission from the Sea Launch platform, successfully delivering a demo satellite into orbit.